Rooted - Fall 21

 Next, pin down the nebulous and chart those split-second pings between the binaries.
 Stop rubbing against the memory’s grain and soon you will recall.
 I am 13 or 14, and the mother of classmate A.L. is upset, so upset.
 She pins me against the gym’s splintered shingles and demands I go back to Africa.

-I remind myself of the antecedents to my own camouflage – battle fatigues in a war you didn’t start.
+I remind myself of the antecedents to my own camouflage: battle fatigues in a war you didn’t start.
 Our hero conjures rainbows and keeps her core safe.
 I didn’t know I should be protecting mine.
 Cozy weekends at the Cambridge house you prayed wasn’t built on sugar.
-Expert blanking of the blackmoor statue in the drawing room in Chiswick.
+Expert blanking of the blackamoor statue in the drawing room in Cheswick.
 I said ignore it and it will go away.
 At least, that is, until the world splits open, and suddenly you can’t ignore it anymore.

 Part VIII: So, now you’re, like, Black?

-There is a saying, and that saying goes: “’Race’ is an invention; Racism is real”.
-The first part refutes essentialist reductivism as well as the literal dehumanisation of Blacks.
+There is a saying, and that saying goes: “‘Race’ is an invention; racism is real.”
+The first part refutes essentialist reductivism as well as the literal dehumanization of Blacks.
 The second part acknowledges that while skin-based distinctions and hierarchies are not rooted in fact, they are unquestionably at the root of the dominant culture.

 Perhaps we need an addendum to the saying.

 Your racism’s so real it can spur a shame and a rage and a fear and a sadness so knowable we need only to close our eyes and freeze for its violence to be grasped by a knowing stranger across a silent room.
 Your racism’s so real it can drive my father across an ocean and his father out of Georgia and his who-knows-how-many-great grandfathers from Nigeria and centuries later I’ll still have to use the qualifier African before you believe that I’m American.